mayolatoye/Interactive-Lab-Hub/Final Lab/README.md

 _Mirror: You are a bright and cheerful person stay at peace and enjoy your day...namaste!_

-While this was simply to achieve a functional check off in terms of having a data model and baseline paper prototype of the interaction, there is a fundamental HCI flaw in this.
-Based on external feedback, while identifying the correct expression through facial detection may have soem value, espressing your outcome back to the participant can actually work adversely to put them in the wrogn stat of mind.
-If you allow for model miscalssification on some of these runs the problem becomes even bigger.
+While this was simply to achieve a functional check-off in terms of having a data model and baseline paper prototype of the interaction, there is a fundamental HCI flaw in this.
+Based on external feedback, while identifying the correct expression through facial detection may have some value, exspressing your outcome back to the participant can actually work adversely to put them in the wrong state of mind.
+If you allow for model misclassification on some of these runs, the problem becomes even bigger.

 So while it has been sueful to get the basic frameworks in place for facial calssification, I needed to explore a re-design of aspects of the system with this feedback.